bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-09-01-newsletter.md

 - [LND #5410][] Tor hybrid mode FIXME:bitschmidty

-- [LND #5621][] peer: always send latest block header as part of ping messages FIXME:jnewbery_optional
+- [LND #5621][] includes the block header of the most-work block as part of the `ignored` field in [ping messages][lightning ping].
+The peer node can use this information as an additional check that their view of the block chain is up to date and that they haven't been [eclipsed][topic eclipse attacks] from the Bitcoin network.
+Future work could use this data source to alert the user or automatically take action to recover.

 ## Footnotes